Friday 3 May 2024

 Reception and Key Stage 1:

-A big well done to Scotland, Wales, Northern Ireland, France, Italy, Spain, Mexico, USA and Canada who lead the Reception and Key Stage 1 Dojo League.
+A big well done to Scotland, Wales, Northern Ireland, Italy, Spain, Mexico, USA and Canada who lead the Reception and Key Stage 1 Dojo League and France in second place.

-A big well done to Brazil, Peru, Uganda, South Africa, China, Japan, India, Fiji, New Zealand, Australia and Greenland who are all in the overall lead of the Key Stage 2 league
+A big well done to Brazil, Uganda, South Africa, China, Japan, India, Fiji and Australia who are all in the overall lead of the Key Stage 2 league with Argentina, Peru, Kenya and Greenland in second place with New Zealand in third place.

 Well done to everyone for really trying to earn Dojos for their class!